 PRESS

-“A ‘peaceful’ world can only be achieved if we make it a priority to understand our own goals, desires and needs, and use that knowledge to address broader social issues." - Soolmaz Abooali, Los Angeles youth workshop with Joaquin Phoenix, UN and River Phoenix Centre.
+“A ‘peaceful’ world can only be achieved if we make it a priority to understand our own goals, desires and needs, and use that knowledge to address broader social issues - one step at a time." - Soolmaz Abooali, Los Angeles youth workshop with Joaquin Phoenix, UN and River Phoenix Centre.

 Work With Me